Recording & Review

 For a long time R&R was criticized for being ineffective and opaque, but in recent years it has become more robust and accessible to the public.
 Most notably, R&R is becoming the NPCSC’s vehicle for cautiously pushing ahead with constitutional review.
 The NPCSC started hearing the LAC’s annual work reports on R&R in 2017, and the reports have been disclosing cases in which sub-statutory legislation failed review, some on constitutional grounds.
 We have been closely following the developments surrounding R&R and constitutional review.
 This page collects our writings on R&R and other relevant resources for easy reference.

-Changhao Wei’s essay in the Made in China Journal that provides an overview of the NPCSC’s recent invigoration of the R&R process.
+Our overview of China’s recent invigoration of the R&R process in the Made in China Journal.
 You can download the essay as a PDF here.

 Our guide to the NPCSC’s online platform where Chinese citizens and other private entities can submit requests for review.